President Johnson’s Message to Students

 In addition to serving as faculty and chair, Johnson served as Associate Dean for English and Journalism at Broward College (2014-2016).
 During his tenure, the department implemented a first-ever festival entitled: “Music, Film, Literature, Art.”
 He also championed innovative strategies that increased student success in Gatekeeper English courses.
 As Broward was an Achieving the Dream (ATD) Leader College, Johnson contributed strategies that increased access and success for men of color.
 After service to Broward College, Johnson was tapped to serve as Campus Provost & Chief Academic Officer (2016-2018) at St. Louis Community College Forest-Park campus.
 His most noteworthy accomplishment was the development of Social Justice Week, Early College Academies, and overseeing the construction of the $41M Center for Healthcare Excellence.

 Dr. Johnson is committed to amplifying the mission of community colleges, as represented by his participation on local and national boards and commissions.
 Johnson is one of 25 Fellows selected for the inaugural College Excellence Program, sponsored by the Aspen Institute.
 Additionally, he recently completed a three-year appointment on the American Association of Community Colleges (AACC) Commission on College Readiness.
+On July 1, 2021, he was appointed to serve a three-year term as a representative for the Northern Region to the Presidents Academy Executive Committee (PAEC) of the AACC.
 Johnson is continuing his service on the board of the Phoenix Symphony.

 Dr. Johnson is a proud alumnus of a Historically Black College and University (HBCU).
 He attended Florida Agricultural and Mechanical University (FAMU), where he earned his BA in English literature.
 He earned his MA in Humanities and a graduate certificate from Florida State University.
 Johnson holds a doctorate degree in Humanities, with an emphasis in English literature, from Clark Atlanta University.